-Environmental Matters - Our U.S. Production Facility
+Environmental, Health and Safety Matters - Our U.S. Production Facility

-Federal, state, and local regulations impose significant environmental requirements on the manufacture, storage, transportation, and disposal of various components of advanced ESS.
+Federal, state, and local regulations impose significant environmental requirements on the manufacture, storage, transportation, and disposal of various components as used or will be used in our U.S battery cell manufacturing and ESS container assembly operations.
+As we continue to develop our operations in the U.S. we are following the guidelines of the international standards as we develop our Environmental and Occupational Health and Safety Management systems.
 Although we believe that our operations are in material compliance with current applicable environmental regulations, there can be no assurance that changes in such laws and regulations will not impose costly compliance requirements on us or otherwise subject us to future liabilities.